-Employment of police and detectives is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of police and detectives is projected to grow 7% from 2020 to 2030, on average for all occupations.
 The continued need for public safety is expected to lead to new openings for officers, although demand may vary by location.